meksv/Evidence-for-Oxford-BBSRC-DTP/README.md

-# Evidence-for-Oxford-BBSRC-DTP
-This GitHub link is tailored to personal statement for the Oxford BBSRC DTP.
+This branch is tailored to the 'Imaging' section of the personal statement.